wevre/wry/README.md

      total = sum(1, 2, 3, 4) // returns 10

-Often the variables we use to construct an array share the same name as the key we want to use in the array:
+Often the variables we use to construct an array share the same name as the key we use in the array:

      values = ( 'name' : name, 'id' : id, )